Key takeaways:

 Taltz (ixekizumab) is a biologic medication that’s injected under your skin.
 It’s FDA approved to treat psoriatic arthritis (PsA) and other autoimmune disorders.
 A common Taltz dosage for PsA is 1 injection (80 mg) every 4 weeks.

 Taltz has a number of possible side effects, and some of them can be serious.
-Keep an eye out for side effects such as injection site pain, nausea, and respiratory infections.
+Keep an eye out for side effects such as injection-site pain, nausea, and respiratory infections.

 There are ways to save on Taltz.
 If you’re eligible, a manufacturer savings card can help you obtain Taltz for as little as $5 or $25 per month.
 A patient assistance program is also available.

 Autoimmune disorders are complex.
-They can impact your immune system in hard-to-understand ways, and different factors may contribute to them.
+They can affect your immune system in hard-to-understand ways, and different factors may contribute to them.
 Psoriatic arthritis (PsA), a type of inflammatory arthritis with skin and nail symptoms, is one common autoimmune disorder.

 Adults with PsA